zouppen/virtaboksi/README.md

 * **Low losses**: Internal resistance <10mΩ.
 * **Rugged**: All digital I/O ports are short-circuit, reverse voltage and surge protected.
+* **Power saving**: When loads are off, the power is consumption minimal, less than 5mW.

 ## Operating modes